angeloashmore/react-shopify-hooks/README.md

 checkout.
 If no checkout ID is provided, the global checkout ID is used.
 If no global checkout is availalable, a new checkout is created.

-The global checkout will be set to the checkout here unless `setGlobal` is set to false.
+The global checkout will be set to the checkout unless `setGlobal` is set to false.

 #### Example